adelahladka/difNLR/README.md

 # install.packages("devtools")
 devtools::install_github("drabinova/difNLR")
 ```
+## Version
+Current version on CRAN is 1.0.0.
+The newest development version available on GitHub is 1.0.1.

 ## Getting help
 If you find any bug or just need help with `difNLR` package you can leave your message as an issue here or directly contact us at adela.drabinova@gmail.com